marrow/htdsa-python/README.md

    2. Use the SHA-256 hashing algorithm.
    3. Share the public key of this pair with the client out-of-band, generally through a web interface.
 3. Before processing the request:
-   1. Ensure the @X-Service@ and @X-Signature@ keys are present.
+   1. Ensure the `X-Service` and `X-Signature` keys are present.
-   2. Validate the @X-Signature@ against the canonical data as defined in the application section.
+   2. Validate the `X-Signature` against the canonical data as defined in the application section.
 4. After processing the request:
    1. Ensure the returned data is either empty or valid JSON data.
    2. Canonicalize the response by combining (using UNIX newlines) the following:
-      1. The requesting service ID, from the @X-Service@ header.
+      1. The requesting service ID, from the `X-Service` header.
+      2. The HTTP method of the request, upper-case.
-      2. The response's @Date@ header.
+      3. The response's `Date` header.
-      3. The request's endpoint URI.
+      4. The request's endpoint URI.
-      4. The response body.
+      5. The response body.
-   3. Add an @X-Signature@ header that is the result of signing the canonical data using the application-specific server key.
+   3. Add an `X-Signature` header that is the result of signing the canonical data using the application-specific server key.
-5. Discard requests which fail validation by returning a @400 Bad Request@ status code with explanation string in the body.
+5. Discard requests which fail validation by returning a `400 Bad Request` status code with explanation string in the body.

 ## Implementations